 Patricia "Trish" Hammer

-Patricia “Trish” W. Hammer is the Assistant Dean for Administration and Analytics in the Virginia Tech College of Science.
+Patricia “Trish” W. Hammer is the Associate Dean for Faculty Affairs and Graduate Studies in the Virginia Tech College of Science.

 Prior to joining Virginia Tech, she served Hollins University with distinction for over 25 years as both a faculty member and senior administrator.
 Most recently Dr. Hammer served as the Vice President for Academic Affairs at Hollins and as Hollins’ chief academic officer working closely with the university president to provide visionary leadership and direction.
 She was instrumental in the development of Hollins’ two most recent strategic plans which have resulted in increased enrollment, improved retention and enhanced institutional reputation as well as a bold reimagination of liberal arts education for the 21st century.
 In close collaboration with faculty, Dr. Hammer provided strong and ambitious leadership in curriculum development (including new programs in leadership, environmental studies, environmental science, clinical psychology, data analysis, applied economics, public health, social justice, creative writing, musical theatre and well-being), shared governance, faculty and program reviews, and data-driven decision-making.